-The intention of taking out the cars from that portion of Broadway and making Times Square “a pedestrian plaza” was a controversial decision at its time.
-It was due to the opposition most of the owners of the local stores around the Square, as well as some people in the media.
-The first group was concerned about the fluency of buyers to their business and the second was complaining about, more or less, the decision of “turning the Crossroads of the World from the vibrant, frenetic, center of the universe into a butt-littered suburban parking lot.
-[That was considered as] an idea so ferociously dumb”.
-(Peyser 2009, May 27)
+In the beginning, the intention of taking out the cars from that portion of Broadway and making Times Square “a pedestrian plaza” was a controversial decision.
+And it was in that way because most of the local business owners and some people from the media were —temporary— opposed to make Broadway a pedestrian pathway.
+The first group was concerned about the fluency of buyers to their stores, and the second was complaining about, more or less, the decision of “turning the Crossroads of the World from the vibrant, frenetic, center of the universe into a butt-littered suburban parking lot.
+[The pedestrianization of Times Square was considered] an idea so ferociously dumb”.
+(Peyser 2009, May 27).

-There is a double condition related to the selection of Times Square as the field of this piece of research.
-On the one hand, we have a clearly delimited artificial site, easy to locate in a map as well in a temporal frame: our own demarcation of the field.
-On the other hand, we have a place that is a composition of many places happening simultaneously.
+There is also a double condition related to the selection of geographical Times Square as the field of this piece of research.
+On the one hand, we have a delimited artificial site, easy to locate on a map and a temporal frame: this is our own demarcation of the field.
+On the other hand, we have a place that is composed of many different sites happening simultaneously.
 In other words, going to Times Square is constructing a bounded provisional ethnographical location over an always fluent multiplicity.
-It recognizes the complexity of the particular, situating and limiting our sight through the proposal that ”only partial perspective promises objective vision” (Haraway 1988, 583).
-Summing it up, we are talking here about a multi-located ethnography of a particular site.